What can you do?

-The idea behind this Day, initiated by the Council of Europe, is to help a different member state each year to encourage debate and provide information on organ donation and transplantation, legal and medical measures so that each person can decide on donation and make their wishes known to their family.
+Every year, European countries celebrate European Day for Organ Donation and Transplantation (EODD).
+The idea behind this Day, initiated by the Council of Europe, is to encourage debate and provide information on organ, tissues and cells donation and transplantation, and legal and medical measures so that every European can decide about donation and make their wishes known to their family.

-It is about helping member states to promote organ donation and transplantation, and mobilise hospitals and professionals on the identification of potential donors.
-It is also an opportunity to honour all organ donors and their families and to thank transplantation professionals throughout Europe whose hard work helps saving lives and improving the quality of life of many people.
+EODD is also an opportunity to honour all organ donors and their families and to thank transplantation professionals throughout Europe whose hard work helps save lives and improves the quality of life of many people.